 Top Golf has really upped its game … not just its literal game (which it has), but its food, drink, and hospitality game, too.
 To start off our happy hour (hosted by me, Staci from 7onashoestring, McKinney Moms Blog, and the Dallas Blogger Collective).
 After introductions and a few words from some of the Topgolf peeps, we were treated to a “speed” wine tasting lead by a very knowledgable teacher.
 We tasted fives wines–(some seriously grapefruit forward) whites, roses, and a Layer Cake red (one of my favorite budget-friendly wines).

 After the wine tasting, they opened up the floor to ceiling glass doors and let us take over the range.
 (Ok, not the whole thing … but we had room to spread out.)
+Even though I don’t know much about golf, I could tell this was an impressive driving range with modern facilities, Ace Driving Range Netting and plenty of golf balls to go around!
 Our group all had some natural ability (some more than others), so we grabbed the drivers and started the game.
 (I’d like to note that Brittany (pictured below) and I were neck-and-neck … though she did win.)

 The gracious Topgolf team plied us with more of their delicious offerings–chicken & waffle sliders, s’more sandwiches, Green chili mac & cheese, and more.
 I like to think I’m more qualified than most Texans to identify good green chili menu items from bad (my sister and her husband live in Albuquerque and EVERYTHING is green chili-flavored), Topgolf’s Green Chili Mac & Cheese is damn good–just enough flavor to make it distinct, but not enough to smoke your taste buds.
 Everything was fresh and delicious with some seriously fun flavors and unique offerings.
 (I mean … who doesn’t want a chicken and waffle slider?)